-He co-founded the extraordinarily popular College Confidential and now writes a regular Forbes column, Brainy Marketing as well as his own blog, Neuromarketing.
+Roger Dooley co-founded the extraordinarily popular College Confidential and now writes a regular Forbes column, Brainy Marketing as well as his own blog, Neuromarketing.
+If you have any doubts about its validity, though, you need only look at Roger’s accomplishments to see how well it works.
 After you’ve heard today’s conversation with him, check out his book, Brainfluence: 100 Ways to Persuade and Convince Consumers with Neuromarketing for even more of his insights.

 - [02:31] – What exactly is neuromarketing?
 At its most basic level, Roger explains, it’s using the tools of neuroscience to gauge people’s reactions to ads, marketing, products, and so on.

 - [04:04] – Roger doesn’t do his own neuromarketing research, but he’s been writing about it since 2005, well before it was commonly accepted.

 - [05:05] – Subconscious, unconscious, and non-conscious generally mean the same thing in this context, Roger tells us.
 He also talks about non-conscious and conscious decision making.

 - [08:14] – Roger recommends Thinking, Fast and Slow by Daniel Kahneman for anyone who wants to understand how to work with the brains of consumers.
 Daniel explains our thought processes into two systems, which Roger briefly discusses.

 - [10:13] – Roger offers an example of the two types of thinking systems by discussing the election.

 - [12:12] – Other books Roger recommends include Influence: The Psychology of Persuasion by Robert Cialdini.
 Robert’s new book, Pre-Suasion: A Revolutionary Way to Influence and Persuade includes new research and a seventh principle to add to the six from Influence.
 We also hear an example of how timing can work in persuasion.